Fanteria/custom-keyboard/README.md

 - switches
 - keycaps
-- microcontroller (_arduino pro micro_)
+- microcontroller or two if you build split keyboard(_arduino pro micro in my case_)
-- diodes
+- diodes (_to avoid ghosting_)
 - [TRRS](https://en.wikipedia.org/?title=TRRS_connector&redirect=no), RJ9 or I~2~C connectors and cable
-- USB cable
+- USB cable for power
+- PCB or wire for connection
+- keyboard case

+### Wiring

 ### Building keyboard

+Solder keyboard is relatively easy, but it's lot of soldering.
+Just hold on wiring schema and everything will be ok.

-[Here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.
+If you are want some detailed tutorial, [here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.
 If you rather see video, you can check [this](https://www.youtube.com/watch?v=y0F8Mig40m0).

 ## Pro micro software